sttoracle/ORACASB/README.md

 > Note: The risk event will appear after the next scheduled data collection has occurred from your SalesForce tenant.

-Risk events that can be mapped to a geographic location are flagged on the Dashboard Access Map with red markers .
+Risk events that can be mapped to a geographic location are flagged on the Dashboard Access Map with red markers.

 ![](images/CASB/risk_on_map.png)